She was conjoined to her twin for the first 7 months of life. Now an adult, she just had her own baby.

 When the twins were born on Feb.
 21, 2000, their parents knew they all had a long road ahead.

 The reconstruction of the girls’ reproductive systems and their shared liver, bladder and bowel was a long and complicated operation that required the expertise of 30 doctors and nurses at Seattle Children’s Hospital.
-The girls also each had one leg and a third shared leg that wasn’t functional, said John Waldhausen, who was the lead surgeon that day.
+The girls each had one leg and a third shared leg that wasn’t functional, said John Waldhausen, the lead surgeon that day.

-Waldhausen said that when the Lincoln babies had their surgeries, there were fewer than two dozen sets of conjoined twins in the world to be successfully separated at the abdomen.
-He kept in touch with the twins over the years and follow their medical progress, and he even attended Charity’s wedding in December 2019.
+Waldhausen said that when the Lincoln babies had their surgeries, there were fewer than two dozen sets of conjoined twins in the world that had been successfully separated at the abdomen.
+He kept in touch with the twins over the years and followed their medical progress, and he even attended Charity’s wedding in December 2019.

 When Charity called Waldhausen earlier this year to let him know she was pregnant, he was concerned whether her abdominal wall would expand enough to allow the baby to grow.